Best and worst opticians stores

 All major high street chains are rated – from chains such as Boots Opticians, Specsavers and Vision Express, to Asda and Tesco, and even Costco and independents.

-Which? members can log in now to find out which optician store received the highest customer score, and which were rated best for areas including price, value for money, special offers and product quality.
+Logged-in Which? members can find out which opticians received the highest customer score, and which were rated best for different aspects including price, value for money, special offers and product quality.

-Not a member?
-Sign up for a £1 Which? trial and get access to our full opticians results, plus all the reviews on our website including the best places to buy glasses and best and worst laser eye surgery companies.
+Not yet a member?
+Join Which? today and get access to the results below, plus all the reviews on our website including the best places to buy glasses, and best and worst laser eye-surgery companies.

 Best and worst optician stores